soskek/variational_dropout_sparsifies_dnn/README.md

 And, additional arguments for hyperparameters (`p_threshold`, `loga_threshold` and `initial_log_sigma2`) are also available.
 They are already set good parameters shown in the paper by default.

+These links are used as a primitive part of more complex neural networks.
+For example,
+tanh RNN (i.e., vanilla RNN) can be written with `chainer.links.Linear` layer.
+Thus, the VD variant of tanh RNN `VariationalDropoutTanhRNN` can also be written with `VariationalDropoutLinear`.
+This is used in PTB example, and see `VariationalDropoutTanhRNN` in `net.py` for detailed structure.

 ## Convert common Chain to new Chain using VD
 You can also use variational dropout on an existing `chainer.Chain` model class